Seán Cavanagh

 Seán Cavanagh (born 16 February 1983) is an Irish former Gaelic footballer who played for the Moy Tír Na nÓg club and for the Tyrone county team.
 He is a five-time All Star winner.
 He won All-Ireland Championships for Tyrone at minor level and three times at senior level, and captained Ireland in the International Rules Series.

-His playing style was very attack-minded, considering he is usually deployed as a midfielder like the doc himself, and he usually ended up scoring more than most of the forwards on the team.
+His playing style was very attack-minded, considering he is usually deployed as a midfielder, and he usually ended up scoring more than most of the forwards on the team.
 This was complemented on the team by Brian Dooher's tireless workrate from the half-forward line – something he is the first to admit.
 2008 was his most illustrious year as an individual.
 He won his third All-Ireland Senior Football Championship, captained Ireland to victory in the International Rules Series, and then won his fourth All Star award as well as Player of the Year.

 Upon retiring, Cavanagh held the all-time outfield appearances record in championship football, with 89 appearances for his county.
 He also made a record number of appearances for his county.

 His brother Colm has also played for Tyrone.